dj-urg/digital-methods-coding-introduction/working-with-git.md

    - After cloning, open the repository directly in VSCode:
      - Select `File` -> `Open Folder...` from the menu.
      - Navigate to the cloned repository folder and click `Open`.

-8. **Explore and Edit the Repository**:
-   - You can now browse the files, edit them, and use all of VSCode's features to work on the project.

 ### 4. Working with the Cloned Repository